utra-robosoccer/soccerbot/README.md

 ```
 - Install the *.launch file plugins.
 Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
 - Add the python2.7 intepretor to CLion to get Clion code hinting.
 In Settings/Build,Execution,Deployment/Python Intepretor, Click the gear and add the "System Intepreter" /usr/bin/python2.7
+- Add the python3.7 intepretor to CLion to get Clion code hinting.
+In Settings/Build,Execution,Deployment/Python Intepretor, Click the gear and add the "System Intepreter" /usr/bin/python3.7
 - Debugging
   - Follow the steps here to setup your debugging https://www.jetbrains.com/help/clion/attaching-to-local-process.html
   - ```cd catkin_ws && catkin config --cmake-args -DCMAKE_BUILD_TYPE=Debug # For Debug builds (you might need to rebuild```